 They’d also, and probably not on purpose, hidden their pot stashes all over the house like a stoner’s Easter egg hunt.
 I literally found joints and buds hidden in every nook and cranny of the house.
 I was only 12 and had never smoked anything before except an occasional cigarette I stole from my Mom.
 All I needed was the chance to try it for the first time.

-One day, while I stayed home alone and Mom and my sisters were out shopping and my brother John had left to play tennis, I cranked the Doobie Brothers album What Were Once Vices Are Now Habits on the stereo, opened all the windows in the house, and sat on our lanai to smoke my first joint with my neighbor and best friend, Danny Cunningham, who had a Hawaiian mother and a white, retired Army Sergeant father.
+One day I stayed home alone while Mom and my sisters were out shopping and my brother John had left to play tennis.
+In this “Home Alone” experience I cranked the Doobie Brothers album What Were Once Vices Are Now Habits on our stereo, opened all the windows in the house, and sat on our lanai to smoke my first joint with my neighbor and best friend, Danny Cunningham, who had a Hawaiian mother and a white, retired Army Master Sergeant father.
 Danny too had never tried pot, so this was going to be an amazing experience for us both.

 I wish I could have bottled those intense feelings and drank them whenever I felt low the rest of my life.
 It was as if those last two years of nightmares, grief, anxiety, depression, and suicidal tendencies I felt pretty much all the time were lifted and exorcized like I had been possessed by a demon and I was now free.
 It would take me years to be whole again, but the momentum was finally shifting; after this day I not once had suicidal thoughts or wet the bed ever again, and I was moving in the right direction to the light away from the darkness.